timharek/timharek.no/content/about.md

 dog-person from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

-I work as a developer at Value Tech where I dabble with full stack development, architecture, accessibility and UX design.
+I work as a developer at Value Technology where I dabble with full stack development, architecture, accessibility and UX design.

 During my my free time I learn about new technologies, automate my everyday and hike with my dog! 🐕